What’s On in Cheltenham This Half Term: 10th - 18th FebruaryPublished:

 Get your bounce on at Airborne Trampline Park.
 Toddler Trampolining continues into half term, (but just one session a day on weekdays 10-11am and Saturday and Sunday 9-10am).
 After that it's over to the big kids, ages 5 and upwards, to test their skill on the reaction wall, try the ninja run, and tackle the 3 metre jump tower.
 Airtime sessions cost £10 per hour (and £5 for an extra hour).
 Find out more.

 Last month the Play Farm in the Brewery received a huge facelift under new ownership.
 There's more tables, a MUCH bigger toddler area (with racing slides), baby sensory area and a lip-smacking new menu.
 Don't just take our word for it..
 The new look Play Farm was recently featured in the Daily Mirror's top 30 things to do this Febraury half term.
 Find out more.

 Also in the Brewery... if you've not been to Mr Mulligan's Lost World Golf yet, it's time to get your swing on.
-Two 18 hole courses to choose from, a UV area, fab food and drink, and kids eat free with a paying adult (even during half term).
+Two 18 hole courses to choose from, a UV area, fab food and drink.
 Find out more.

 Lambing season is upon us at Cotswold Farm Park and everyone's invited.
 With the first bleats of new arrivals and the anticipation of many more in the air, lambing is such a wonderful time of year.
 A flock of over 660 ewes are due to give birth, and there’s a lot going on at the park, with daily talks, access to the lambing shed, bottle feeding and maybe even a birth!
 Open from 10:30am - 5pm, usual entry rates apply.
 Find out more.